-NOTE: All ThermJet control schematics on the following pages reflect a single gas automatic shut-off valve.
-This may be changed to conform to local safety and/or insurance requirements.
-(Refer to the ThermJet Installation Guide No. 205).
+NOTE: All ThermJet PCA control schematics reflect a single gas automatic shut-off valve.
+Each schematic shows both operational modes.
+Only one is necessary.
+This may be changed to conform to local safety and/or insurance requirements (Refer to ThermJet Installation Guide No. 206).